-8 credit hours of Research in Chemistry II [898, total of 30 credit hours]
+Research in Chemistry II [898, 6 required, more credits of 898 may be needed for total of 30 credit hours]

 MS qualifying exam [plan and oral comprehensive exam, passed at the M.S. or Ph.D. level]

 Research, written up in Thesis [signed by the advisor(s) and a second reader]